 Stage & Stanza

-Sage’s Stage & Stanza will continue with an evening event on Thursday, August 27th honoring Albany’s Mars Hill, a black activist who published his first novel at 75, and James Baldwin, an American novelist, playwright, essayist, poet, and activist whose works explore themes of masculinity, sexuality, race, and class and who influenced some of the major political movements towards social change in America.
+James Baldwin was a celebrated American novelist, playwright, essayist, poet, and activist whose works explore themes of masculinity, sexuality, race, and class and who influenced some of the major political movements towards social change in America.
+Albany’s Dr. Mars Hill was a professor and black activist who published his first novel at 75.

 WHERE: Virtual Event via Zoom